FREE RESOURCE · MANUFACTURING

 Using the RFP template, answered.

 Tight enough to complete in about an hour.
-Specificity beats length — clear, measurable goals and honest notes on your current state produce far better, more comparable proposals than a long, vague document.
+Specificity beats length, clear, measurable goals and honest notes on your current state produce far better, more comparable proposals than a long, vague document.

 No. For a complex re-platform or integration project, a paid discovery engagement often yields better-scoped, more comparable proposals than a cold RFP.
 Use this template when you have enough internal clarity to brief vendors well.

-Yes — a realistic range gets you serious, appropriately-scoped proposals and filters out poor fits.
+Yes.
+A realistic range gets you serious, appropriately-scoped proposals and filters out poor fits.
 Withholding it usually produces proposals you can't compare.

 The manufacturer-specific rows: native CAD/3D downloads, part configurators/CPQ, RFQ workflows, ERP/CRM/PIM integration, technical site search, and AI-search readiness.
 How a vendor answers those separates industrial specialists from generalists.